Heart health enquiry service

 Search for the resource 'Medical aspects of fitness to drive' on the NZTA website for more information.

 It is best to discuss air travel plans with your doctor before planning a holiday.
 Usually you will need to wait at least ten days after any heart surgery before considering air travel.
 Each airline has a different policy for air travel following surgery.

 Don't forget about travel insurance.
 It can be difficult to obtain travel insurance, so it is important to look into this early.
 There are a number of providers who offer insurance to people who have had a heart event, however, there are a number of conditions in place.
 You may need to talk this through in detail with your travel insurance provider.

 Current evidence suggests that induction ovens pose very little risk to pacemakers and are generally safe.
 If you have concerns about your induction overn, contact the manufacturer or talk to your doctor.

 The Heart Foundation is unable to make any recommendations or suggestions on a particular brand or product.
-Consumer magazine has a report about home blood pressure monitors that may provide some useful information.

 As a home blood pressure monitor will most likely require regular servicing, it is recommended that you buy it in New Zealand so that it can be easily serviced.

 People can experience lots of different feelings after heart surgery including anxiety, depression, uncertainty and fear.
 These feelings are common, especially when you first arrive home from hospital, and are a normal part of the recovery process.
 However, if negative thoughts and feelings persist, we recommend you talk to your doctor.

 Is there any travel or financial assistance available after a heart event to help you get to and from hospital appointments?expand